Maple the bear likes to ski

 5. The thread shaping the head on the counterfeit is so tight it crates a dimple under the chin.
 There is no dimple on the authentic version.

 6. The ribbon on the counterfeit is too wide.
-It should measure 3/16 of an inch wide.
+It is 3/16 of an inch wide on an authentic Maple.

 7. On some counterfeit versions the ribbon is sewn to the underside of the chin.
 The ribbon is free-moving on the authentic version.